Environmental Consulting Company Texas

 Berg Compliance Solutions is a full service environmental consulting firm located in Texas.

 We provide environmental services through the state including Austin, Houston, San Antonio, Dallas and beyond.

 We specialize in helping the manufacturing industry comply with TCEQ and EPA regulations

 In our experience, the most common environmental compliance violations in Texas involve the following regulations:

 - Stormwater Permits: Storm water permit regulations are triggered by SIC codes, and virtually all manufacturers SIC codes trigger, yet a vast majority of small Texas manufacturers are unaware of the regulation.
 The biggest regulatory requirement is development and managing a Stormwater Pollution Prevention Plan (SWPPP).
-Requirements include drafting a SWPPP, training employees, regular inspections, stormwater testing, etc.
+Requirements include drafting a customized SWPPP which addresses all of your facility requirements, training employees, conducting regular inspections to insure SWPPP compliance, stormwater testing, etc.

-- Hazardous Waste Management: The most common violations include failure to properly label hazardous waste containers, and failure to complete waste determinations for all industrial waste streams generated at a facility.
+- Hazardous Waste Management: The most common violations include failure to determine the company’s generator status, failure to properly label hazardous waste containers, and failure to complete waste determinations for all industrial waste streams generated at a facility.

 - Hazardous Materials Reporting: The most common violations include failure to submit TRI and Tier II annually.
 These hazardous materials reporting requirements trigger when companies exceed storage and/or usage of certain hazardous materials.

 Failure to manage these environmental regulations is very common, especially for small manufacturers, but can result in major environmental fines and penalties.